stupidpupil/voicepack_template/README.md

 # Features

+## ... of Robojumper's voice script
 - Supports more XCOM 2 and WotC voice cues (and custom cues for use with other mods)
-- Avoids the use of VoiceBanks (Thanks to Robojumper)
+- Avoids the use of VoiceBanks
-- Can provide in-game popup messages to help debug when events occur (Thanks to Robojumper)
+- Can provide in-game popup messages to help debug when events occur

+## ... of this template
 - Prepopulates `Config\XComContent.ini` and `Localization\XComGame.int`
 - Tells you clearly how to setup and name content in the mod's UPK
 - Avoids producing a shader cache when rebuilding